trufnetwork/sdk-go/README.md

 ## Mainnet Network

 We have a mainnet network accessible at https://gateway.mainnet.truf.network.
 You can interact with it to test and experiment with the TN SDK.
-Please use it responsibly, as TN is currently in an experimental phase.
+Please use it responsibly.
 Any contributions and feedback are welcome.

 ### Connecting to Mainnet